ISI-apex/halide-sar-app/README.md

 ## Testing

+Two datasets are available for testing.

+* The AFRL dataset contains 469 radar pulses, and the output image is 512x512
+* The Sandia dataset contains 1999 radar pulses, and the output image is 2048x2048

+### AFRL

-To run the backprojection test:
+To run the backprojection test with the AFRL dataset:

 ```sh
 ./sarbp_test ../data/AFRL/pass1/HH_npy 17 2 output.png -30.0 0.0